Xinglab/TEQUILA-seq/README.md

 **PLEASE REVIEW**

 To identify NMD-targeted transcript isoforms, we first retrieved the sequences of discovered transcript isoforms (from a user-supplied reference genome) and searched for open reading frames (ORFs).
-For discovered transcript isoforms that are annotated as 'basic' protein-coding in GENCODE annotations, we used the annotated ORF.
+For discovered transcript isoforms that are annotated as `'basic' protein-coding` in reference transcript annotations, we used the annotated ORF.
 Alternatively, for other transcript isoforms, we used the longest ORF and required it to encode at least 20 amino acids.
-Among transcripts with predicted ORFs, we identified those that may be NMD-targeted using the following criteria (adapted from the following [paper](https://www.nature.com/articles/ng.3664)):
+Among transcripts with predicted ORFs, we identified those that may be NMD-targeted using the following criteria (adapted from [Lindeboom et al., *Nat.
+Genet* (2016)](https://www.nature.com/articles/ng.3664)):
 1. The transcript is $\geq$ 200 nt long
 2. The transcript contains at least one splice junction
-3. **The 50 nt rule:** The predicted stop codon is $\geq$ 50 nt upstream of the last splice junction (i.e., the transcript harbors a premature termination codon, PTC).
+3. **The 50 nt rule:** The predicted stop codon is $\geq$ 50 nt upstream of the last splice junction (i.e., the transcript harbors a premature termination codon).

-We wrote a script, [Translation.py](./scripts/Translation_scripts/Translation.py), that searches for ORFs from an input file of transcript annotations (GTF).
-Our script requires (i) a reference genome (FASTA) and (ii) reference transcript annotations (GTF), and these files should be placed in the [files](./scripts/Translation_scripts/files/) folder prior to running our script.
+We wrote a script, [Translation.py](./scripts/Translation_scripts/Translation.py), that searches for ORFs from transcripts contained in an input file of transcript annotations (GTF format).
+Our script requires (i) a user-supplied reference genome (FASTA format) and (ii) user-supplied reference transcript annotations (GTF format).
+Prior to running our script, these files should be placed in the [files](./scripts/Translation_scripts/files/) folder.
 If you are using the GRCh37/hg19 reference genome build, we recommend using [this reference genome file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/GRCh37.primary_assembly.genome.fa.gz) and [this transcript annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.annotation.gtf.gz).
 Alternatively, if you are using the GRCh38/hg38 reference genome build, we recommend using [this reference genome file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/GRCh38.p13.genome.fa.gz) and [this transcript annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/gencode.v39.annotation.gtf.gz).

 Detailed usage information for our script is shown below:

 ```
-python Translation.py [-h] --mode long-read --trans_gtf /path/to/ESPRESSO/isoform/generated/gtf \
+python Translation.py [-h] --mode long-read --trans_gtf /path/to/ESPRESSO/isoform/gtf \
-  --abundance_inf /path/to/ESPRESSO/isoform/abundance/matrix --genome_version GRCH37/GRCH38 \
+  --abundance_inf /path/to/ESPRESSO/isoform/abundance/matrix --genome_version <human reference genome build> \
-  --ref_gtf /path/to/corresponding/GENCODE/annotation --out_dir /path/to/output/directory --out_file /prefix/name/of/output/file
+  --ref_gtf /path/to/reference/annotation/gtf --out_dir /path/to/output/directory --out_file <output file prefix>

 script arguments:
     -h, --help                                          show this message and exit